vortex-es/vortex-es.github.io/_posts/2017-09-15-Husum-fair.md

 - no-cita
 layout: blog
 featured-img-url: hussum.png
-featured-img-alt: Hussum Fair
+featured-img-alt: Husum Fair
 meta: Vortex complex sites LES FARM
-excerpt: Wind Energy Trade Fair in Hussum cancelled due to strong winds
+excerpt: Wind Energy Trade Fair in Husum cancelled due to strong winds
 author: vortex
 keywords: 'vortex, Hussum, Wind, Energy, Trade, Fair'
 ---

-##  Wind Energy Trade Fair in Hussum cancelled due to strong winds
+##  Husum Fair cancelled due to strong winds

-It may be ironic that a Wind Energy Trade Fair is cancelled due to high wind speeds but that is exactly what happened in Husum (Germany), last Tuesday.
+It may be ironic that a Wind Energy Trade Fair is cancelled due to high wind speeds but that is exactly what happened in Husum (Germany), last Wednesday.
 Two of our team members were there and were evacuated when the roof of the tents started to move threateningly (watch the video here).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/PLXsHXuP-zE?ecver=1" frameborder="0" allowfullscreen></iframe>